DonaldET/DemoDev/docs_sources/003-002-CodingExams.md

 ## Sub-Project Coding Exams

 These coding exams are elaborations on topics discussed during interviews and "take home" coding problems.
 Some problems were from sites offering coding practice.
 The resulting solutions demonstrate a "professional engineering" approach to simple coding questions asked in these situations.
 Solutions presented here include MAVEN builds, JUnit tests, and JavaDoc.
-Many of these problems were originally done under time constraints and considerable cleanup was required for presentation here.
+Many of these problems were originally done under time constraints and considerable cleanup was required before presentation here.

 These solutions also demonstrate coding principles like:
 - Separation of interface and implementation.